kohesive/injekt/README.md

 </dependency>
 ```

-*(deploy note:  Maven repo publishing is in progress, should appear soon)*

 ## Injekt "Main"

 At the earliest point in your application startup, you register singletons, factories and your logging factories.
 For the simplest version of this process, you can use the `InjektModule` on an object or companion object (from [Injekt Examples](https://github.com/kohesive/injekt/blob/master/core/src/example/kotlin/uy/kohesive/injekt/example/MyApp.kt))